Peruvian Spanish: Phonology of Peruvian Coastal Spanish

 General Spanish phrases from the Americas are common but there are also phrases that originate in the Lima coastal area, such as frequent traditional terms and expressions; the most ingrained "quechuaism" in common speech is the familiar calato, meaning "naked".

-Syntax

 Andean-Coastal Spanish

-Originated in the last 30 to 50 years with a mixture of the speech of Andean migrants and the speech of Lima.
-This dialect is the speech that is most typical in the upskirts of the city, but also serves as a transitional dialect between Coastal and Andean Spanish spoken in between the coast and the highlands.
+Andean-Coastal Spanish (ribereño-andino) originated in the last 30 to 50 years with a mixture of the speech of Andean migrants and the speech of Lima.
+This dialect is the speech that is most typical in the outskirts of the city, but also serves as a transitional dialect between Coastal and Andean Spanish spoken in between the coast and the highlands.